 Design windowArea in the user interface that displays your model or assembly.
 Also known as Workspace.: Displays your model.
 If you are in sketch or section modes, it also contains the sketch grid to show the 2D plane on which you are working.
 The tool guides for the selected tool appear on the right side of the Design windowArea in the user interface that displays your model or assembly.
 Also known as Workspace..
 The cursor also changes to indicate the selected tool guide.
 The mini-toolbar places commonly used options and actions close to the cursor.

-Mini-toolbarSet of tool-specific options that appears when you right-click in the Design2D or 3D model that contains at least one top-level component. window.
+Mini-toolbarSet of tool-specific options that appears when you right-click in the Design window.
 You can also access the options in the Options panel.: Contains frequently used options for the current tool.

 Tool guidesFunctions that are specific to the selected tool.: Help step you through using the tool and change the way the tool behaves.

 Status bar: The status bar displays messages and progress information about your actions on the current design.

 The panels initially appear along the left side of the application window.
 You can dock and detach these panels.